renggli/dart-xml/README.md

 Note that this first find all the books, and then extracts the price to avoid counting the price tag that is included in the bookshelf.

-Finally, there is the `all` iterator:

-- `iterable` returns an iterable over the complete sub-tree of the current node in document order.
-This includes the attributes of the current node, its children, the children of its children, and so on.

-This could for example be used to extract all textual contents from the XML tree:

-    var textual = document.iterable
-        .where((node) => node is XmlText && !node.text.trim().isEmpty)
-        .join('\n');
-    print(textual);

 Misc
 ----